-- It is also worthwhile to discuss how important it is in manufacturing and packaging to have very small standard deviations.
+It is also worthwhile to discuss how important it is in manufacturing and packaging to have very small standard deviations.
 For example, what do you think the standard deviation would be for the mass of a bag of chips or the mass of each cookie in a bag of cookies?
 It is also valuable to discuss whether the manufacturer would want such data to be normally distributed.
 If time allows, you could ask students to weigh (using a very accurate scale borrowed from the science department) small bags of chips or granola bars.
 The data could then be plotted using a histogram.
-(As you collect more and more data, it is likely that a normal distribution will begin to be revealed.) - Creating a histogram using Post-it-Note task (3M 2014).
-The task found at www.post-it.com/wps/portal/3M/en_US/PostItNA/Home/Ideas/Articles/Histogram can be adapted to illustrate the construction of a histogram. - Choose an attribute common to all students (number of siblings, number of weekly text messages sent or received, numbers of hours watching television, number of minutes spent eating lunch, number of hours spent sleeping, etc.).
-Ask students to collect the data from the class, select an appropriate bin size, and display the information in a frequency table.
-They should construct a histogram of the data and then describe the data distribution. - Ask students which of the distribution of scores in the graphs below has the larger dispersion?
-They should justify their reasoning.
+(As you collect more and more data, it is likely that a normal distribution will begin to be revealed.)
+It is important to note that standard deviation can only be accurately used on normally distributed data.